GA-Dallas/The_FERN_Stack/README.md

 Now it's time to begin creating components for our project!

 The architecture of this project will be fairly straightforward.
-We'll have one parent component, which will be our "smart component", this component will be in charge of passing data/methods down to our stateless functional components.
+We'll have one parent component, which will be our "smart component", this component will be in charge of passing data/methods down to our stateless functional components, or "presentational" components if you will.

-Let's get started by creating a directory inside of `./src` named `components`.
+Create a directory inside of `./src` named `components`.
 Inside of `./src/components/` create two files:

 - `Dashboard.js`
 - `Login.js`